joseenricofrancisco/team-8-battleship/Documentation/README.md

 ## How to run JUnit test:

+#### Board JUnit test

 In "Source" folder, there is a folder named "Testfile".
 From there access te file "BoardJUnit".

 The folder contains 4 files:
 - BoardTest.java